How do we know what the ancient Greeks said?

 Where to get started?

-I currently organise Culture Cross into multiple sections.
+I organise Culture Cross into multiple sections.

 Greek Transmission Series